DynamoDS/DesignScript/LanguageSpec.md

 ### Semicolons

-Semicolon ";" is used as a terminator of a statement.
+Semicolon ";" is used as a terminator of a certain class of statements.

 ### Identifiers